 About Stone Tools

-Stone Tools is a blog about the productivity software of the 8/16-bit home computing era, written by Christopher Drum.
+Stone Tools is a blog about the productivity software of the 8/16-bit home computing era, written by a human, Christopher Drum.
 If you want a blog about retro-gaming, you'll need to look elsewhere.
 If you want to read about someone examining the Y2K bug in database software of the 80s, you've come to the right place.

 This blog is free